mckinziebrandon/mckinziebrandon.github.io/research/index.md

 ---
 layout: research
-title: All Research
+title: Research at a Glance
-excerpt: "A List of Past Research"
+excerpt: "Summaries of a few past research projects."
 comments: false
 ---